This article originally appeared on VICE UK.

-The aftermath of sexual assault introduces a whole world of unfamiliar anxieties and fears into the the victim's life and can have an overwhelming impact on body image and sexuality.
-It's so easy to become severed from your past life, to be unable to recognise you were were before.
-Not being defined by what has happened to you is incredibly difficult – impossible, even.
-After all, the violence of rape removes the sense of security, control and autonomy you have over your own body.
+The aftermath of sexual assault introduces a whole world of unfamiliar anxieties and fears into the the victim's life and can have an overwhelming impact on their body image and sexuality.
+It's so easy to become severed from your past life, to be unable to recognize who you were were before.
+Not being defined by what has happened to you is incredibly difficult—impossible, even.
+After all, the violence of rape removes the sense of security, control, and autonomy you have over your own body.

 After Pavan Amara, 27, was raped as a teenager, her relationship with her body and the very idea of sex changed forever.
 "It changes the way you feel about yourself," she tells me.
 "You can't walk past a mirror.
 You don't want anyone taking photos of you and you don't want to look back at photographs."

 Amara's world grew smaller after her attack.
 She found it very difficult to be in crowds—"I felt very physically vulnerable, even in a crowded room"—and found herself unable to go to the doctor.
 "It reminded me of the forensic testing that you have to have after rape, so I stopped going completely," she says.
 "I did not want to be touched again."

 The pain and trauma of rape radically altered Amara's relationship to sex.
 "It makes you feel like you don't have freedom [over that] anymore.
 After rape, you have the knowledge that sex could be potentially used as a weapon against you."